Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 Note that in the case of Lightstreamer clients, the messages actually delivered by Lightstreamer are only one-fortieth of the total number due to key-based filtering.
 This is because each message has a key value randomly selected from 40 available options.

 ### Scenario 3
-In this scenario, where messages have a key and their content is a JSON-structured payload, the Lightstreamer Kafka Connector configuration needs to consider this type of deserialization and provide static mapping of the JSON structure to relevant Lightstreamer item fields.
+In this scenario, where messages have a key and their content is a JSON-structured payload, Lightstreamer Kafka Connector configuration needs to consider this type of deserialization and provide static mapping of the JSON structure to relevant Lightstreamer item fields.
 Based on the JSON structure presented in the previous section, the configuration takes on the following salient parameters:
 ```xml
         <!-- TOPIC MAPPING SECTION -->
         <!-- Define a "jsontest" item-template, is composed of a prefix "jsontest-"